4 Financially Smart Ways to Take Money Out of Retirement Accounts

 Help fund a loved one’s education

 Interested in supporting a loved one in their education journey?
-Consider using your RMDs to invest in a 529 plan, which your designated beneficiary can use for a wide range of educational expenses, including college and K-12 tuition, meal plans, books, laptops and room and board fees.
-Withdrawals taken for qualified expenses (up to $10,000 in the case of expenses relating to K-12 education) are free from federal taxes and most states’ income taxes.
+Once you’ve started taking RMDs, consider using any RMD funds you don’t need to invest in a 529 plan, which you can use for a wide range of educational expenses for the designated beneficiary of the 529 plan, including college and K-12 tuition, meal plans, books, laptops and room and board fees.
+Withdrawals taken for qualified expenses (up to $10,000 in the case of expenses relating to K-12 education) are free from federal income taxes and generally free from states’ income taxes.

-In addition, contributions to 529 plans can be superfunded, meaning that up to 5 years’ worth of the annual gift tax exclusion amount can be pooled to allow larger contributions within a single year.3 As with any 529 contribution, these are considered “completed gifts,” which means such contributions can qualify for the annual gift tax exclusion.
-The assets within the 529 plan are generally excluded from your taxable estate for federal estate tax purposes.4
+In addition, contributions to 529 plans can be “super funded,” meaning that up to five years’ worth of the annual gift tax exclusion amount can be pooled to allow larger contributions within a single year.4 As with any 529 contribution, these are considered “completed gifts,” which means such contributions may qualify for the annual gift tax exclusion.
+The assets within the 529 plan are generally excluded from your taxable estate for federal estate tax purposes.5

 Support causes that matter to you